What is urinary incontinence?

 Women will produce less oestrogen after menopause, which keeps the bladder and urethra lining healthy.
 With less oestrogen to maintain a healthy urinary system, women who have undergone menopause will be at higher risk of developing urinary incontinence.

 Your symptoms, as well as the type of urinary incontinence you have, will help guide treatment decisions.
-Your doctor may conduct a physical examination and obtain your medical history.
+Your urologist may conduct a physical examination and obtain your medical history.
 You may also be required to perform activities that demonstrate incontinence, such as coughing.

 Pelvic floor exercises